Dublin to Belfast train

 Icon of train

-Trains from Dublin to Belfast run on average 10 times per day, taking around 2h 9m.
-Cheap train tickets for this journey start at £25 but you can travel from only £11 by coach.
+Typically, there are 12 trains per day from Dublin to Belfast, including 12 direct trains, taking around 2h 9m.
+Cheap train tickets for this journey start at £21 but you can travel from only £11 by coach.

 Fares are the lowest economy prices found on Omio.
 Early booking often means lower prices.
 Prices change daily and are subject to availability.
 Discount cards, coach trips, and booking fees are not included.